Starting My Journey: Teaching English in Japan

-Oknonomiyaki: think a savory pancake with veggies, pork, and usually covered in a salty sauce reminiscent of soy sauce.
-Usually you get mayo to go with it.
+- Okonomiyaki: Think a savory pancake with veggies, pork, and usually covered in a salty sauce reminiscent of soy sauce.
+Usually, you get mayo to go with it.
 I recommend asking for a fork/Fuoku (in Japanese) because it's a bit messy with chopsticks

-If you don't like fish, avoid buying rice balls they usually aren't plain and go out to eat with someone who does like fish unless it's a ramen place or somewhere small as they sometimes give you a free appetizer which is usually fish.
+Avoid buying rice balls they usually aren't plain.
+Also, don't go out to eat with someone who does like fish unless it's a ramen place or somewhere small, as they sometimes give you a free appetizer which is usually fish.

-In Japan it's very impolite not to eat all your given so try to only order what you can eat.
+Tip: In Japan, it's very impolite not to eat all your given so try to only order what you can eat.
 If you don't want something on your food use the word "nashi" after it.
 If you want no tomatoes it's "Tohmahto nashi kudasai."

 Where I Live in Kitakyushu